dupeone/kinetic-airport-sculpture/README.md

+Airport Flow
-✈️ Airport Flow — A Kinetic Data Sculpture
+A Kinetic Data Sculpture

+An exploration of translating invisible systems into physical motion.

+Four rods move continuously — responding to the flow of people arriving and departing across New York City.

+What is normally abstract data becomes something you can watch.

 ![Preview](media/KINETIC_still.jpg)